Business Management Technology

 If you are enrolled in a career-oriented technical degree program, you will spend most of your classroom time learning specific job-related skills.
 However, you may pursue business management technology as a second major.
 Expect the acquisition of a second major to prolong your degree completion.

-For specific details on business management technology as a second major, please contact Enrollment Services, (513) 732-5319.
+For specific details on business management technology as a second major, please contact UC Clermont Admissions at (513) 732-5319.

 If you are enrolled in a two-year transitional degree program, you will spend most of your classroom time acquiring the foundational courses for your four-year baccalaureate.
 Generally, you will select your minor when you transfer to your four-year institution.